meskio/Zones/README.md

-ZoneGuard
+Zones
 ==================

-ZoneGuard is a "find my phone" type Android app with a geofencing twist.
+Zones is a "find my phone" type Android app with a geofencing twist.
 All devices running Android 2.2 and higher with Google Play Services installed are supported.

 Find My Phone